How to avoid and resolve merge conflicts in your Salesforce CI/CD pipeline

 You can’t banish all merge conflicts forever, but what you can do is try to limit their frequency and remove the pain whenever they crop up.

-Gearset’s Pipelines gives your team complete visibility of all changes that are happening in your release pipeline, how much work there is waiting to be pushed, and provides you with the tooling to get these changes promoted through your environments quickly and successfully, without ever leaving Gearset.
+Pipelines, Gearset’s Salesforce CI/CD solution, gives your team complete visibility of all changes that are happening in your release pipeline, and how much work there is waiting to be pushed.
+It provides you with the tooling to get these changes promoted through your environments quickly and successfully, without ever leaving Gearset.
 But how can Pipelines help with merge conflicts?

 Gearset’s Pipelines shows you a visulization of all your environments.